XoopsDocs/publisher-tutorial/book/2administration.md

 |Clone|If you need separate Publisher instances under different names, you can "clone" Publisher here  |
 |About|Information about Publisher, incl. version number, release date, etc.|
 |Help|Some general help information, with links to this tutorial|

+We'll explain the individual tabs in more detail later.